The basics of the Finnish Language are fascinating for two reasons.

 You might have seen the hilarious memes of a word similar in every other language but Finnish.

-It’s like other languages are united and playing football together.
-Then, the Finnish language arrives late and with ice-hockey skates.
 Finnish belongs to the small Finno-Ugric family of languages.
 The closest “relatives” in this language family are Estonian and Hungarian.
 In comparison, most of the other languages spoken around Europe belong to the Indo-European languages.

 We Finns are used to being different and we don’t have high expectations for a visitor to speak Finnish.
 That being said though, we are deeply honored if you try to speak a couple of words or are practicing our language.
 That makes us feel very special.

-Five KEY Rules about the Finnish Language
+Five Key Rules about the Finnish Language

 Finnish has no articles